andtun/schedules/README.md

-### Repo for my research in the scheduling theory at ICS RAS.
+### Repo for my research in the scheduling theory at ICS RAS

 Structure: